-The total amount of interest and penalties related to unrecognized tax benefits in the consolidated statements of operations is \$0.1 million, \$0.6 million and \$0.2 million for the years ended December 31, 2021, 2020 and 2019, respectively.
-The total amount of interest and penalties related to unrecognized tax benefits in the consolidated balance sheets is \$1.3 million and \$1.2 million as of December 31, 2021 and 2020, respectively.
+The total amount of interest and penalties related to unrecognized tax benefits in the consolidated statements of operations is \$(0.2) million, \$0.1 million and \$0.6 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+The total amount of interest and penalties related to unrecognized tax benefits in the consolidated balance sheets is \$1.1 million and \$1.3 million as of December 31, 2022 and 2021, respectively.

-The Company recorded a provision for income taxes of \$13.1 million resulting in an effective tax rate of (50)%.
-The effective tax rate differs from the statutory tax rate of 21% primarily due to the approximately \$18.3 million for share-based compensation expense, tax excess benefits, and the compensation deduction limitation on certain executive officers as a publicly held corporation included in permanent book-to-tax difference.
+The Company recorded a provision for income taxes of \$7.0 million resulting in an effective tax rate of 106%.
+The effective tax rate differs from the statutory tax rate of 21% primarily due to approximately \$4.0 million for share-based compensation expense and the compensation deduction limitation on certain executive officers as a publicly held corporation included in permanent book-to-tax difference.

 The Company files income tax returns in the U.S. federal, state and foreign jurisdictions.
-For federal tax purposes, there is a 3-year statute of limitations and the Company is no longer subject to U.S. federal tax examinations for years prior to 2015.
-During 2019, the Internal Revenue Service commenced an income tax audit for 2015, 2016, and 2017 which is on-going.
-Management believes that an adequate provision has been made for any adjustments that may result from tax examinations.
-If any issues addressed in the Company's tax audits are resolved in a manner not consistent with management's expectations, the Company could be required to adjust its provision for income taxes in the period such resolution occurs.
+For federal tax purposes, there is a 3-year statute of limitations and the Company is no longer subject to U.S. federal tax examinations for years prior to 2018 since the IRS federal income tax audit for 2015, 2016, and 2017 was completed in 2022.
+The Company is currently under audit for the Pennsylvania 2019 and 2020 state income tax returns.
 Although timing of the resolution and/or closure of the audit is not certain, the Company does not believe it is reasonably possible that its unrecognized tax benefits would materially change in the next 12 months.
-In general, the Company is no longer subject to state tax examinations for years prior to 2015.
+An uncertain tax position has been recognized for the proposed audit adjustments in the period ended December 31, 2022.
 The Company also files income tax returns in various foreign jurisdictions.
 The following tax years remain subject to examinations:

 Major jurisdiction Open years

-China 2018-2020
+China 2019-2021

-Mexico 2016-2020
+Mexico 2017-2021